sahakyanhk/ames/README.md

 `--clash_min_seq_dist` minimum sequence distance for clash calculation \
 `--norepeat` do not generate and/or select the same sequences more than once, off by default \
 `--max_seq_per_batch` max_seq_per_batch, half or population size by default \
+`--config` json file with settings \

-see [simparam.json](https://github.com/sahakyanhk/ames/blob/dev/src/data/simparam.json) for full list of settings and default values
+see [simparam.json](https://github.com/sahakyanhk/ames/blob/dev/src/data/simparam.json) for full list of settings and default values.